-Writing for online magazines can be profitable and interesting, especially if writers know which sites to write for!
-These tips for finding work on the web are based on a fellow writer’s questions about online writing jobs…
+Writing for online magazines can be profitable and interesting, especially if you know which sites are hiring!
+These tips for finding work on the web are inspired by a fellow writer’s questions about online writing jobs…

-“I have been regularly writing for two publications (both trade publications – one is a magazine and one is a newspaper), and I like the consistency in having that relationship,” says Ronda Payne – the Renovator’s Wife.
+Here’s my fellow writer’s question: “I have been regularly writing for two publications (both trade publications – one is a magazine and one is a newspaper), and I like the consistency in having that relationship,” says Ronda in response to How to Get Your Magazine Article Published in a Niche Market.
 “I would like to regularly write for more publications.
 Perhaps an online magazine might be the route to go?”

 How to Write for Online Magazines